-On April 26, 2023 a virtual International Admitted Student event was held.
-This information session was an opportunity for international admitted students to learn more about UM-Dearborn, including what next steps you should take to secure your place at the University for the Fall 2023 semester.
+The virtual information sessions were an opportunity for international admitted students to learn more about UM-Dearborn, including what next steps you should take to secure your place at the University for the Fall 2023 semester.
 Topics included the F-1 Visa application process, important dates, immigration and academic requirements, course registration information and much more.
-If you missed the event and are interested in learning more, please watch the recording below.
+If you missed either event and are interested in learning more, please view the two sessions below.

 Virtual Drop-In Session*

 - Admitted students should use their uniqname to access the virtual drop-in session

 - If you have not yet applied or been admitted to UM-Dearborn, please follow the instructions to Create a Friend Account for Guest Access to U-M Computing Resources in order to access the virtual drop-in session.

 Domestic: Students who are U.S. citizens or U.S. permanent residents, regardless of where they are living or have been educated.

 International: Students, who are not U.S. citizens or U.S. permanent residents (temporary visa holders, refugees, asylees, commuters from Canada, etc.), regardless of how long they have resided or been educated in the U.S.

 Freshmen: Students who will be entering UM-Dearborn following secondary school who have never attended any post-secondary educational institution (college or university), either in the U.S. or abroad.